JustAGhosT/phoenixvc-idea-generator/src/components/ui/switch/README.md

 ## Testing

-The Toggle component is tested for:
+The Switch component is tested for:
 - Rendering with and without a label
 - Handling checked and unchecked states
 - Controlled component behavior